Herpes Simplex Natural Treatments by Jeffrey Dach MD

 Dr Jonathan Wright created a formulation called HPX which combines lithium with selenium, lysine, vitamin C, and olive leaf extract as a natural remedy for Herpes.
 Credit and Thanks goes to the Jonathan Wright MD Newsletter for bringing the benefits of Lithium to my attention.
 Buy Lithium Orotate on Amazon.

-While we are on the topic of Lithium, there may be additional benefits as a treatment for chronic alcoholism as noted by Dr. Jonathon Wright in his newsletter.
-(17-18) He will try 10 mg of Lithium Orotate Three times a day to wean off the chronic alcoholic.
+While we are on the topic of Lithium, there may be benefit as treatment for chronic alcoholism, as reported by Dr. Jonathon Wright in his newsletter.
+Dr Wright advises 10 mg of Lithium Orotate three times daily towean off the chronic alcoholic (17-18)

 Oral inosine pranobex is used as an anti-viral drug and immune stimulant.